MinKhantNaung/laptop-Sale-Shop/back/laptop-sales-and-blog/README.md

   - Each product added to the cart must have a count greater than zero when users proceed to checkout.
 6. **Blog Section**:  The frontend incorporates a blog section that features informative and engaging articles related to laptops.
 And posts with other categories.
 7. **Comment System**: The frontend includes a comment system for blog posts.
 Users can comment posts. *Authorized users have the ability to delete their own comments if necessary*.
+8. **Like System**: Authenticated users can like posts.
-8. **Contact Information**: The frontend provides contact information, including email, phone number, and location map, allowing users to easily reach out for inquiries, support, or further assistance.
+9. **Contact Information**: The frontend provides contact information, including email, phone number, and location map, allowing users to easily reach out for inquiries, support, or further assistance.

 ## Technologies Used